python/mypy/docs/source/config_file.rst

 Configuring warnings
 ********************

-For more information, see the :ref:`configuring warnings <configuring-warnings>` section of the command line docs.
+For more information, see the :ref:`Configuring warnings <configuring-warnings>` section of the command line docs.

 ``warn_redundant_casts`` (bool, default False)